 We also designed a suite of icons to represent all of the areas of their work and collated real-life photography from their supporters and beneficiaries which forms a big part of the new brand.

 “JG Creative have been valued partners in the [re-brand] process from the outset, and really took the time to get to know our work, our community and our hopes for the future as an umbrella patient organisation for Inherited Metabolic Disorders.
 Using all of the results and key findings from the independent consultation JG Creative proposed a selection of carefully crafted design options for our new name, strapline and logo, followed by a brand identity which met all of our strategic objectives, bringing the charity up-to-date whilst providing a sensitive nod to our heritage.
 JG Creative are a pleasure to work with, and are very much a part of our team as we continue to work closely together on producing all our new materials.”

 Joanne Taylor, Acting Chief Executive, Metabolic Support UK

-The brand has had a ‘soft launch’ with new materials and office signage already done, and is being launched fully on 2 July at the Houses of Parliament.
+The brand had a ‘soft launch’ with the new materials and office signage created, and was launched fully on 2 July at the Houses of Parliament.
 Since the launch we have created the first of their quarterly magazine ‘Metabolic Matters’ which you can see here.